openMetaAnalysis/back-pain-chronic-treatment-with-tramadol/README.md

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is not* effective among registered, randomized, controlled trials.
 In this subgroup of trials, heterogeneity of results as measured by I2 was '[low](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at 17% whereas across all trials, the heterogeneity was '[substantial](http://handbook.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' (I2 = 90%).
 This review updates a previously published meta-analysis.(1)

+The evidence is weakened by the trial of Lee being improperly registered.
+The trial was registered after study was completion and the primary outcome stated in the registation did not match the primary outcome in the publication.
+The numeric resuls and the significance of the original primary outcome was not stated and the results of this outcome had to be inferred from a figure in the paper.

 [Keep current with this topic](../../master/files/searching/Keep-up.md)

 **Methods overview:** This repository is an [openMetaAnalysis](https://openmetaanalysis.github.io/) that updates a previously published narrative review.(1) Newer studies included are listed in the references below.
 Rationale for newer trials excluded may be listed at the end of the references.